 Then you let the rod slowly and controlled back to the starting position at the level of your chest by pulling the cable.

-Of course, the free standing of the exercise on the cable leads inexperienced fitness athletes to fake the exercise with the help of other muscle groups.
+Of course, the free standing of the exercise on the cable leads inexperienced fitness athletes to make mistakes and execute the exercise with the help of other muscle groups.

-Especially often, the stretched arms are bent and helped with the triceps, but also the swinging with the upper body or by going to the knees while pushing down the bar are not uncommon.
-All these falsification movements distort your training effects, since the muscle to be used can barely be active.
+Most commonly, the stretched arms are bent and helped with the triceps, but also the swinging with the upper body or by going to the knees while pushing down the bar are not uncommon.
+All these falsification movements distort your training effects, since they shift the focus from the main working muscle group.

-So pay attention to the cleanest possible technique, as described above, to achieve the maximum training progress for you.
+So, it’s critical to pay attention to the cleanest possible technique, as described above, to achieve the maximum training progress.

 The only thing that moves in this exercise is the arms over the rotation through the shoulder joints.
 The rest of the body, especially the outstretched arms, remains completely rigid and unmoved.